Tsu-Giriiii/Chess-Engine-in-Python/README.md

   - Rook
   - Queen
   - King
-- Implemented piece-wise move generation for all six chess pieces.
 - Generated legal moves based on the current board state and side to move.
 - Used a dispatch table (`moveFunctions`) to dynamically invoke piece-specific move generators.
 - Implemented legal move filtering to prevent moves that leave the player's king in check.